RedHatNordicsSA/ansible-roadshow/labs/lab-1/README.md

 # Getting started

-_Ensure that you are logged in to your Ansible Tower server as the **student** user._
+ :exclamation: _Ensure that you are logged in to your Ansible Tower server as the **student** user._

 You are the operator at Tangible Labs Inc. and tasked with setting up servers for the company's new application that's based on WildFly Swarm, which is a modern and tiny application server.
 After attending several sessions on automation, you've decided to give Ansible a go.

 The first lab will help you verifying the Ansible installation and getting acquainted with basic Ansible concepts.

-But first, let's verify that Ansible has been installed.
+ :boom: But first, let's verify that Ansible has been installed.
 On the command-line interface run the following command:

 ```
 ansible --version